 "No person in the United States shall, on the basis of sex, gender identity or expression, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving Federal financial assistance." - Title IX of the Educational Amendments of 1972 to the 1964 Civil Rights Act.
 Title IX is a portion of the Education Amendments of 1972.
 Although it is best known for requiring gender equity in collegiate athletics, Title IX broadly prohibits discrimination based on sex in all university student services and academics.
 Title IX, along with the Campus SaVe Act, require universities to address campus related Sexual Violence, which is viewed under Title IX as an extreme form of hostile-environment sexual harassment.

-Manchester University Policy and Procedures for Sexual Misconduct Complaints providing an educational environment free from sex discrimination.
+Manchester University Policy and Procedures for Sexual Misconduct Complaints

 Introduction